Insurers must create new business models to be truly innovative

 Create agile IT environments to connect with partners, including implementing strong analytics platforms

 To reflect consumer and employee values, insurers must embrace social responsibility and be good corporate citizens, says Gartner.
-Above all, insurers must build trust across all their activities.
-To promote the right organizational vision, Gartner says insurance CIOs should:
+Above all, insurers must build trust across all their activities and promote the right organizational vision, says Gartner.

 Magnolia and insurance innovation